CS2103JAN2017-T09-B3/main/docs/UserGuide.md

 * Task index can be found in the list on the left panel of myPotato <br>
 > <img src="images/Index.png" width="600">
 * Input the corresponding index number to delete the targeted task.<br>
 * TASK_DETAIL is part of task that you want to delete.
-For now, you only can delete deadline from a task.
+For now, you can only delete deadline from a task.
 So, TASK_DETAIL is only "deadline".
-* A message "Deadline deleted for TITLE" will shown on the result display when deleting deadline only.
+* A message "Deadline deleted for TITLE" will be shown on the result display when deleting deadline only.
+* This extra command allows you to delete deadline of a task without deleting the entire task.
+* Alternatively, you can delete the task details from the right panel of myPotato.
+Remember to press `ENTER` to save your changes!
+* Note: Task Title cannot be left empty!

 **Examples:**